 YesPlz AI has addressed this challenge by supplementing text-based searches with visual searches.
 We’ve developed the virtual mannequin filter that allows shoppers to visually communicate exactly what they are looking for, without any prior knowledge of taxonomies.
 We tested our filter with shoppers and learned that people like to communicate their desired styles through visual elements rather than using relevant keywords to describe the style.

 “I’m a visual person” was a sentiment expressed by several participants.

-"The Style Filter empowers me to find what I’m looking for without having to know the right terminology," said one participant.
+"This virtual mannequin filter empowers me to find what I’m looking for without having to know the right terminology," said one participant.